-2017 tax revenue decreased due to lower assessed values for oil and gas properties and impact from the Gallagher amendment.
-As supply drops and the buildable land in the central part of the county becomes expensive, increases are anticipated in residential property values in the District with the next property valuation.
+2018 tax revenue increased slightly despite lower assessed values on residential real property from the Gallagher amendment.
+As supply drops and the buildable land in the central part of the county becomes expensive, continued increases are anticipated in residential property values in the District with the next property valuation.

 Buildable lots in the eastern La Plata County are now at a premium which is expected to send property values up significantly as inventory declines.
 Three large parcels that could result in as many as 300 additional homes are possible in Mesa Meadows, Homestead and a recently acquired parcel on the east side of Bayfield that has an existing master plan.
-As inventory decreases and pricing elevates it is anticipated that growth in housing will shift to the eastern side of the county in Bayfield and Forrest Lakes in 2017.
+As inventory decreases and pricing elevates it is anticipated that growth in housing will shift to the eastern side of the county in Bayfield and Forrest Lakes.

 Factors that have allowed us to continue to fully operate with no reduction in service have been our continued response to national wildfires.
-That program brought \$446,931 in gross revenue to the district in 2017.
-We were also awarded \$25,000 in grant money to support the seasonal hand crew and approximately \$106,000 from a grant for a new ambulance.
+That program brought \$1,143,751 in gross revenue to the district in 2018.
+We were also awarded \$25,000 in grant money to support the seasonal hand crew and approximately \$116,000 from a FEMA grant for staffing.